How to Plan a Lake Day in Lake Norman

 After a great day at the lake, wander into the surrounding towns for some shopping, live music or a quick pint at a brewery.
 Explore local boutiques in downtown Mooresville or go window shopping at Birkdale Village in Huntersville.
-Explore local boutiques in downtown Mooresville or go window shopping at Birkdale Village in Huntersville.
-While you’re out, you may happen upon a live jazz concert of acoustic set at a local park or brewery like D9 Brewing Co., Lake Norman Brewing, Lost Worlds Brewing, Ghostface Brewing, Hoptown Brewing, Eleven Lakes Brewing, King Canary Brewing, among others.
+While you’re out, you may happen upon a live jazz concert of acoustic set at a local park or brewery like D9 Brewing Co., Lake Norman Brewery, Lost Worlds Brewing, Ghostface Brewing, Hoptown Brewing, Eleven Lakes Brewing or King Canary Brewing, among others.

-Families, there are attractions for you, too.
+There are plenty of attractions for families, too.
 Take the little ones to explore the wonders of flight at the Carolina Raptor Center, home to birds of prey like eagles, vultures, hawks and falcons.
 Cool off at Quarry Swimming at Carrigan Farms, an open-swim, natural quarry oasis just 30 minutes from Charlotte.
 If you have a need for speed, check out GoPro Motorplex, home to an 11-turn kart-racing track, or PIT Indoor Kart Track, featuring exciting activities like indoor kart racing, axe throwing and escape rooms.
-Or visit Discovery Place Kids in Huntersville, where kids of all ages can explore science, art and literacy while enjoying hands-on exhibits and events.
+Stop in Discovery Place Kids in Huntersville, where kids of all ages can explore science, art and literacy while enjoying hands-on exhibits and events.

 Explore popular dining locations along the banks of Lake Norman’s waterfront.
 Hello, Sailor is a fish camp-style restaurant from James Beard-recognized chef Joe Kindred and his sommelier wife, Katy.
 Featuring an indulgent fried bologna sandwich, fried flounder and homemade soft-serve, the eatery was recognized as one of the top 50 best new restaurants by Bon Appetit when it opened in 2018.
-Fun cocktails—served in quirky shark-shaped or tiki glasses—are best enjoyed at the outdoor tiki bar.
-You can get there by land, but come by boat to enjoy free boat docking while you eat.
+Fun cocktails — served in quirky shark-shaped or tiki glasses — are best enjoyed at the outdoor tiki bar.
+You can get there by land but come by boat and enjoy free boat docking while you eat.

 Toucan's Lakefront is new to the lakefront dining scene and offers the perfect place to recharge with custom cocktails, fresh seafood and live music.
-Watch the sunset on their patio that overlooks the lake.
+Watch the sunset from their patio overlooking the lake.

 The most important meal of the day is brunch, which is why spending your Sunday morning at Eddie's on Lake Norman is always a good idea.
 Build your own omelet, indulge in a pancake stack or munch on Lacy's French Toast.